General

 Define Roles and Communication Paths

 Establishing a team is not just important; it’s essential.
 This team should include representatives from IT, operations, and management.
-By clearly defining the roles and responsibilities of each member, you ensure that everyone understands their specific tasks during a .
-A well-structured is crucial, detailing how information will be shared among team members and stakeholders.
+By clearly defining the roles and responsibilities of each member, you ensure that everyone understands their specific tasks during a crisis.
+A well-structured communication plan is crucial, detailing how information will be shared among team members and stakeholders.
 This strategy must encompass guidelines for both internal and external communication, ensuring that all parties are kept informed about the restoration status and any necessary actions.

 The center represents the disaster response team, with branches showing the different roles and how they communicate.
 Each color-coded section helps you see the structure and importance of each part in managing disaster response effectively.